Spin Master Corp. (OTCMKTS:SNMSF) Sees Significant Decrease in Short Interest

 Spin Master Corp.
-(OTCMKTS:SNMSF) saw a large decline in short interest in the month of July.
+(OTCMKTS:SNMSF) was the recipient of a large decline in short interest during the month of July.
 As of July 15th, there was short interest totalling 18,800 shares, a decline of 38.4% from the June 30th total of 30,500 shares.
-Based on an average trading volume of 5,300 shares, the days-to-cover ratio is presently 3.5 days.
+Based on an average daily volume of 5,300 shares, the days-to-cover ratio is currently 3.5 days.

 Spin Master Corp., a children's entertainment company, creates, designs, manufactures, licenses, and markets various toys, entertainment franchises, and digital games in North America, Europe, and internationally.
 Its product categories include activities, games and puzzles, and plush; pre-school and girls; boys action and construction; remote control and interactive characters; and outdoor.